PennyLaneAI/pennylane-sphinx-theme/.github/CONTRIBUTING.md

   before merging the pull request into the main branch.
 Alternatively, you can [grant us permission to make changes to your pull request branch](https://help.github.com/articles/allowing-changes-to-a-pull-request-branch-created-from-a-fork/).

-Thank you for contributing to the Xanadu Sphinx Theme!
+Thank you for contributing to the PennyLane Sphinx Theme!

 \- The PST team